buhe/gpt-copilot/README.md

 - Use GPT insert function on current file and current location based on prompt words
 - Ouputs response to the output window in vscode
 - Configurable GPT settings
-- Use inline proxy pass GWF
+- Use inline proxy pass GFW

 ## Configuration